 The crops on the majority of the farm are in a ring fence, with uniform, deep peat soil type.

-We operate a unique farming system on this 1000 ha where all of the land is laser-levelled.
-This enables us to operate a sub-irrigation system by accurately controlling the level of the water table.
-Fungicide application is reduced due to the fact that the crop canopy stays dry, whereas overhead irrigation would create the ideal environment for disease development.
-In addition, our water requirement is 50% less than if we were using overhead irrigation, which on a hot sunny day could lose up to 60-70% through evaporation; our method reduces it to almost zero.
+G S Shropshire operate a unique farming system.
+The land is laser-levelled which enables the operation of a sub-irrigation system to accurately control the level of the water table.
+This reduces our water requirement to 50% less than if we were using overhead irrigation, which on a hot sunny day could lose up to 60-70% through evaporation; our method reduces it to almost zero.
+Fungicide application is also reduced as the crop canopy stays dry.
 With water being short in East Anglia, this has economical and environmental advantages.
-Our two large winter storage reservoirs guarantee our water supply as well as providing a valuable habitat for wildlife.
+Our three large winter storage reservoirs guarantee our water supply as well as providing a valuable habitat for wildlife.

 - Tesco Nurture (to Gold standard)

 - Field to Fork (Marks & Spencer)